-I will take greed, corruption and fraud off the table.
+For the moment, I will take greed, corruption, and fraud off the table.
 I am not even talking about those obvious lapses in human character.
 I am talking about decisions made in good faith that ultimately lead to a disaster.

-So if that is the business side of the question, what about our communities or families?
-Our tribes?
+So if that is the business side of the question, what about our personal management and leadership roles?
+Your communities or families; your tribes?
 Our marriages and our children?
-With families there is usually not an administrative, legal receiver-like individual arrangement.
-Oh yes, divorce courts have influence, but I mean a forensic effort into the hearts and minds of those we say we love.
+With families, there is usually not an administrative, legal receiver-like individual arrangement.
+Oh yes, divorce courts have influence, but I mean a forensic review into the hearts and minds of those we say we love.
 What if there was a moment when those people spoke and said “here’s the deal; here’s what has happened and is still happening.”

 Would your score look the way you meant it to?
 Would the feedback be something you could be proud of?

 There is always time to make a change.
-Here are few ideas about how to start:
+Here are a few ideas about where to start:

 - Evaluate – make your own evaluation with this thought in mind – what is the assessment?

 - Adjust – make the changes you decide are not keeping you on course.

 - Change – make the move to do something different.

 Don’t agree to live by chance.
 Instead, operate by choice.
 Choice v. chance is a big factor.
 Is what you are about to do something intentional that serves the greater good in your life?
 Or is it just an exercise at burning daylight?

 Pretty soon there won’t be any extra days to make the big changes you meant to be doing.